 I received my PhD degree in Aeronautics and Astronautics from MIT in August 2023, with a focus on autonomous systems.
 During my PhD, I was very fortunate to be advised by Prof. Jonathan How.
 Prior to PhD, I received my SM degree (2019) from MIT and BA degree (2017) from UC Berkeley.

-- [04/2023] Our Kimera-Multi paper won the 2022 IEEE T-RO King-Sun Fu Memorial Best Paper Award! 🎉 More in IEEE news article: MIT Multirobot Mapping Sets New “Gold Standard”.
+- [04/2023] Our Kimera-Multi won the 2022 IEEE T-RO King-Sun Fu Memorial Best Paper Award! 🎉 More about our work in IEEE news article.

 Selected Awards and Honors

-- Honorable Mention for IEEE RA-L Best Paper Award, 2020.
+- Honorable Mention for Best Paper, IEEE Robotics and Automation Letters (RA-L), 2020.